opendatasoft/slate/source/includes/records_errors.md

 ### Returns

-The list of records errors object that applies to the given dataset.
-See [records errrors object](#records_errors) for specific attributes and the list of objects.
+The list of record error objects that apply to the given dataset.
+See [record error object](#records_errors) for specific attributes and the list of objects.

 ## Params object